 In times of freezing and inclement weather, severe weather shelters may activate in Washington County.
 For current Severe Winter Weather Shelter information, check the Current Severe Weather Shelter Activation List or contact 211 Info by dialing 2-1-1 from any landline phone or (503) 222-5555 from a cell phone, or visit 211 Info online.

 OR 99W Safety Project

-Construction has begun on OR 99W from Fischer to Durham Road.
+Construction continues on OR 99W from Fischer to Durham Road.
 Once complete, traffic in the area should see a reduction in crashes and all road users will have a safer environment.